Introduction to Time Blocking

 Choose Your Time Blocking Tool

 Select the tool you’ll use for time blocking.
 This could be a digital calendar, specialized app, paper planner, or a combination.
+Digital calendars are especially useful because they allow you to assign tasks to specific time slots and easily drag and drop tasks as your schedule changes, making it simple to reorganize and collaborate as needed.
 The key is finding a system that you’ll actually use consistently.

 Start with a Basic Template